Global Identity Leadership Development - GILD

 Recent leadership theorizing has proposed that leadership is a group-based social influence process that revolves around leaders creating, embodying, promoting, and embedding a shared sense of “we” (a shared social identity) among those they lead.
 To examine these ideas, Nik Steffens, Alex Haslam and colleagues have developed a new inventory — The Identity Leadership Inventory (ILI) — that allows researchers and practitioners to assesses the extent to which leaders engage in identity leadership.

-The Identity Going Global Project is a large-scale research collaboration conducted in over 20 countries.
+The Global Identity Leadership Development project is a large-scale research collaboration conducted in over 20 countries.
 The team has has scrutinized the validity of the inventory as a way of assessing a leader’s ability to manage a shared sense of “we”.
 Data from a sample of over 5,000 individuals (across 13 languages) around the globe show that the four dimensions of identity leadership are distinguishable and that they relate uniquely to important work-related attitudes and behaviours above and beyond other leadership constructs.

 - Identity leadership as perceived by employees is uniquely related to important indicators of leadership effectiveness including employees’ relationship to their team (identification and perceived team support), well-being (job satisfaction and reduced burnout), and performance (citizenship and innovative behavior at work).

 - ILI can be used in practical settings to assess and develop leadership, for instance in 360 degree feedback systems.